ArneCL/BlogPosts/javascript-notification-message.md

-title: Javascript: Showing a notification popup message with the Notification API
+title: Javascript/HTML5: Showing a notification popup message with the Notification API
-tags: javascript,notification
+tags: javascript,html5,html5-notification

 You can show a small notification popup with the Notification API.